A proof of Pieri's formula using the generalized Schensted insertion algorithm for rc-graphs: Generalizing the insertion algorithm

-Let us show that after rectifying row $\ell+1$, and deleting all the intersections from figure 4 in the row $\ell$ at once, there are no strands, which intersect twice below row $\ell$.
+Let us show that after rectifying row $\ell+1$, and deleting all the intersections from Figure 4 in row $\ell$ at once, there are no strands which intersect twice below row $\ell$.
 For this apply Algorithm 2 to the graph constructed after rectifying row $\ell+1$.
-Then the resulting graph is an rc-graph $D$ of the permutation $w$.
-Start applying the inverse of Algorithm 2 to this rc-graph $D$, that is stard adding intesections to $D$ in the opposite order they were removed.
-It is then not difficult to see that since we are only adding intersections from Figure 6 and at each moment there are no double intersections below row $\ell+1$, the only double intersections at the row $\ell$ have to look like the ones on Figure 4.
-This shows that removing intersections from row $\ell$ we remove all the double intersection below this row.
+Then the resulting graph is an rc-graph $D'$ of the permutation $w$.
+Start applying the inverse Algorithm 2 to this rc-graph $D'$; that is, start adding intersections to $D'$ in the order opposite to the order they were removed.
+It is then not difficult to see that since we are only adding intersections from Figure 6 and at each moment there are no double intersections below row $\ell+1$, the only double intersections at row $\ell$ have to look like the ones shown in Figure 4.
+This shows that by removing intersections from row $\ell$ we remove all the double intersections below or at this row.

-Now let's check that after adding the intersections in the row $\ell$ we do not get new double intersections.
-Clearly the only way we could have done this is if we inserted an intersection in the position as in the second case of Figure 3, so that the strands $b_i$ and $t$ intersected before, in a lower row.
-(In the first case of Figure 3, the two strands could not have intersected in a lower row, since $s <t$.)
-So, we shall show that in the first case the strands $b_i$ and $t$ cannot intersect in a lower row, that is $b_i < t$.
+Now let's check that we do not create any double intersections below or at row $\ell$ during rectification of this row or during the insertion of new intersections into it.
+Clearly the only way we could have done this is if we inserted an intersection in the position as in the second case of Figure 3, so that the strands $b_i$ and $q$ intersected before, in a lower row.
+(In the first case of Figure 3, the two strands could not have intersected in a lower row, since $s <q$.)
+So, we shall show that in the second case the strands $b_i$ and $q$ cannot intersect in a lower row, that is, $b_i < q$.
 Proving this will finish the proof of Theorem \ref{alg}.

-After the row $\ell$ is rectified, we again apply Algorithm 2.
-Notice that this algorithm keeps moving the strand $b_i$ to the left in the row $\ell$ till the last point, where it is removed off the list of $(a_i,b_i)$'s, at which point it moves right, even to the right of its {\em original} position.
-For example, in Figure 7, the circled intersections are opened during Algorithm 2.
-When the first one is opened, $b_j$ is removed from the list and $b_i$ moves from $x$ to the left, to $z$, and when the second intersection is opened, $b_i$ is removed and it moves to the right of $x$, to $y$.
+After row $\ell$ is rectified, we again apply Algorithm 2.
+Notice that this algorithm keeps moving strand $b_i$ to the left in row $\ell$ till the last point, where $(a_i,b_i)$ is removed from the list of $(a,b)$'s, at which point strand $b_i$ moves right in row $\ell$, even to the right of its {\em original} position.
+For example, in Figure 7, the circled intersections are removed during Algorithm 2.
+When the first one is removed, $(a_j,b_j)$ is removed from the list and $b_i$ moves from $x$ to the left, to $z$, and when the second intersection is removed, $(a_i,b_i)$ is removed and $b_i$ moves to the right of $x$, to $y$.

-Therefore the position $x$ of the strand $b_i$ at the row $\ell$ at the start of Algorithm 2 is to the left of the position $y$ at the row $\ell$ at the end of it.
+Therefore the position $x$ of strand $b_i$ at row $\ell$ at the start of Algorithm 2 is to the left of the position $y$ at row $\ell$ at the end of it.